 International Backpacking Guide: Planning & Preparation

-So, you’re finally doing it—you’re packing up and heading off on an international backpacking adventure!
+So you’re finally doing it.
+You’re packing up and heading off on an international backpacking adventure.
 Exciting, right?
-But before you go, there’s a bit of planning and preparation that’ll save you from future headaches (and, trust me, I’ve had my fair share of those).
+But before you take off, a little planning and preparation can save you from some major headaches later on.
+Trust me, I’ve learned that one the hard way.

 Read More About International Backpacking Guide